peerigon/github-ssh-keys/README.md

-# github-ssh
+# github-keys
-fetch ssh keys from github for given usernames
+fetch ssh keys from github for a given username

 ## Important Notice